yvseann/archinator/README.md

 * **No root permissions**: Why do you not have root?
 You are literally on the archiso.
 How did this happen?
 Are you running the script on the archiso?
 I don't recommend running it on anything else.
 That might end badly.
 Run it on the archiso or figure out why you don't have root permissions on the archiso.
 * **Not installing arch**: Yeah it's not done yet as said above its a glorified text-based story game except its extremely bad.
 * **Anything else**: idfk man

+Encryption: doesn't unlock on boot, unsure if it does now,I can't test

+only limine works: I haven't implemented the rest yet

+I don't get to chose my DE: not yet.

+forgot anything? make an issue and maybe fix it for me

 ## Feedback